 \subsubsection{Canonical ensemble}

-Here we perform the sampling of the hard-sphere gas and perform the analysis of particle number fluctuations in various coordinate space subsystems.
+Here, sampling of the hard-sphere gas is performed, and particle number fluctuations in various coordinate space subsystems are analyzed.
 The sampling is carried out for a fixed value of the hard-core radius $r_c$ and particle number density $n = N/V$, but for different values of the total number of particles $N$.
-In particular, we fix the product $bn = 0.03$, where $b$ is given by Eq.~\eqref{eq:bEV}.
+In particular, the scaled density $bn$ is fixed to $bn = 0.03$, where $b$ is given by Eq.~\eqref{eq:bEV}.
 The value of $b$ is used to set the length scale, e.g. the dimensionless system volume reads $\tilde V = V/b = N / (bn)$, the cube length is $\tilde L = \tilde V^{1/3}$, and the dimensionless hard-core radius is $\tilde r_c = \tilde L \left[ \frac{3 (bn)}{16\pi N} \right]^{1/3} = \left(\frac{3}{16\pi}\right)^{1/3}$.
-To minimize the effect of finite system-size we apply periodic boundary conditions with minimum-image convention~(periodic box) when checking the particles for overlap.
-We also compare the results to the case where periodic boundary conditions are not applied~(single box).
+To minimize the effect of finite system size, periodic boundary conditions with minimum-image convention~(periodic box) are applied when checking the particles for overlap.
+The results are also compared with the case where periodic boundary conditions are not applied~(single box).

-After sampling the configurations, we study the first and second moments of particle number distributions inside various coordinate space subvolumes along $z$-direction.
-More specifically, we analyze the distributions as function of the total volume fraction $\alpha < 1$ covered by the subvolume.
+After sampling the configurations, the first and second moments of particle number distributions inside various subvolumes of the coordinate space along the $z$ direction are studied.
+More specifically, the results are analyzed as a function of the total volume fraction $\alpha < 1$ covered by the subvolume.
 A particle belongs to a subvolume $\alpha$ if its scaled coordinate $\tilde z$ is in the range $\frac{1-\alpha}{2} < \frac{\tilde z}{\tilde L} < \frac{1+\alpha}{2}$.

 Monte Carlo simulations are performed for $N = 20,\,40,\,80,\,160$.
-For the first moments, we observe that the mean number of particles in a subvolume is consistent within statistical errors with the relation $\mean{N}_\alpha = \alpha N$, that is, the particles are uniformly distributed throughout the volume on average, as they should.
+For the first moments, one observes that the mean number of particles in a subvolume is consistent within statistical errors with the relation $\mean{N}_\alpha = \alpha N$, that is, the particles are uniformly distributed throughout the volume on average, as they should.